Setting up your application to send Sentry releases data fully is a multi-step process, and is adaptable to your organization's needs.

 Release health is supported for the following SDKs:

-Suspect Commits allow you to more easily pinpoint what changes may be responsible for a given issue.
+Associating commits to a release allows you to more easily pinpoint which changes may be responsible for a given issue.
 To set them up:

 - Install a repository integration so Sentry can access your commit history.
 (You can also upload commit data manually through our API if you don't want to use an integration.)